andrewmichaud/chiptune-creator-project-notebook/November 2.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+The most pressing issue is what host language I should use.
+Once I've done that, I can start work on finalizing the syntax and working on the sound generation backend.

 **What questions do you have for your critique partners?
 How can they best help you?**

+How does the scope of this project sound?
+Does it seem interesting?
+Does this seem like a good project?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+Very little.
+I spent an hour or so today coming up with the idea and writing up the description and plan.

 ## Post-critique summary